01-edu/public/subjects/ai/nlp-scraper/README.md

 Use data from the last week otherwise the volume may be too high.

+There should be at least 300 articles stored in your file system or SQL database.

 ### NLP engine

 In production architectures, the NLP engine delivers a live output based on the